pravatbhusal/university-notes/CS 314/Lectures/src/huffman/README.md

 <img src="images/encoding_huffman.png" height="45%" width="45%"></img>

+###### Writing Header onto a Compress File
+We must write the header format onto a compressed file so that whenever the client decompresses the compressed file they can properly do so by re-creating the Huffman Tree.

+1. Standard Counts Format (STC)
+- Write the header, then write the frequency of every ASCII character into the file
+- When decompressing, read the frequencies and re-create the Queue, then create the Tree from the Queue
+- This implementation is best used for larger files because if we did the Tree format instead then the tree would be too large, possibly larger than the Counts format

+2. Standard Tree Format (STF)
+- Write the header, then write a formmated version of the tree's internal Nodes and children Nodes into the file
+- When decompressing, pre-order traversal the header to re-create the Tree
+- This implementation is best used for smaller files because if we did the Count format instead it would need to write the each frequency per character as a 32-bit integer which would would be too large, possibly larger than the Tree format

 ### How to Decode a Huffman Tree
 Since we know that traversing left of the tree appends a 0 and traversing right appends a 1, for every sequence that's given we can decode the characters of the sequence.